Episode 88

 I do not recall ever hearing the woods come back.

-I didn't hear the cicadas or anything making any noise, but I'm walking back up the road.
+I didn't hear the birds.
+I didn't hear the cicadas or anything making any noise, but I'm walking back up the road, and that's when I felt there's something behind me right now.

 And I just kind of spun and turned and looked back down the road towards the food plot.

-In the middle of the road, there's something standing there.
+In the middle of the road,

-And it wasn't something that I could really make out it looked like something standing upright like a like a person almost standing upright
+and it wasn't something that I could really make out it looked like something standing upright like a like a person almost standing upright

-which made no sense because I'm in the middle of absolute nowhere
+Which made no sense because I'm in the middle of absolute nowhere

+It wasn't a person.
 I knew that almost immediately, even though my mind is trying to tell me this is the only thing that you know that stands up like that.

 It's a person, but what I was seeing wasn't a person.